 As is the case for many songbirds, only the male Savannah sparrow sings.

 Darwin predicted that evolution of a trait present only in males is driven by sexual selection - in the form of female choice (females mating with males who have sexier songs) or male competition (males intimidating other males with a more impressive song).
 The relative fitness of the song a male chooses to learn and sing can be assessed by measuring the number of offspring each male sires, and thus cultural evolution can be compared to fitness.

 Williams and her co-authors tracked the males’ songs over three decades and their reproductive success for more than 20 years.
-Some parts of the song changed little if at all, while other segments

 The authors suggest that only "vocal virtuoso" males were able sing several clicks in rapid succession, and that doing so demonstrates fitness to listeners.
 Williams, who teaches Animal Behavior, Animal Communication and Neuroscience, is interested in the learning and organization of bird song and the brain circuitry of birds.
 She received her B. A. from Bowdoin College in 1977 and her Ph.
 D. in neuroscience from Rockefeller University in 1985.

 She did postdoctoral work at Rockefeller University’s Field Research Center before joining the Williams faculty in 1988.